cbonoz/money22/README.md

 WorkPools
 ---

 Invest in passive yielding liquidity pools with your friends and colleagues.
 Earn badges as you reach investment milestones.

 ### Motivation

 It's common to create small crypto social groups at work, but often that's where it ends.
-With WorkPools, you can set up custom investment pools with your friends and strategize the best ways to earn return on your crypto assets together.
+With WorkPools, you can set up custom investment pools with your friends and strategize the best ways to earn return on your crypto assets - without assuming the generally high volatility and risk associated with active trading.

 WorkPools reduces intimidation by creating a group space for coworkers/friends to learn about yield pools and invest together.